 Gangkar Punsum Trek: The Tallest Unclimbed Peak in the World

-We begin with a drive from Paro to Bumthang in central Bhutan.
-After a day to get our hiking legs warmed up, we set off on trek, following a river course most of the way to the foot of Gangkar Punsum.
-We have set aside a full day to explore the area and get some dramatic up-close views of all the peaks in the area.
-We cross Tholey La, at just over 15,000’ our high point on the trek, and return to Bumthang via a different route, then drive back to Paro for our flight home.
-Each departure is timed to coincide with one of Bhutan's masked dance festivals.
+This journey begins with a drive from Paro to Bumthang in central Bhutan.
+After a day to get your hiking legs warmed up, you'll set off on your trek, following a river course most of the way to the foot of Gangkar Punsum.
+While on trek you'll have time set aside to explore the areas that pull your interest.
+You'll of course also get some dramatic up-close views of all the peaks in the area - they are beautiful and rarely seen!

 This trek is considered medium in terms of difficulty, requiring you to travel to altitude but not pushing through extremely long days or over passes that require technical skills.
 Similar in grade to the Chomolhari trek, but this trek offers more unique views and it's extremely rate for a group run into another on this trail.
 If being alone among the world's biggest unclimbed mountains in the Dragon Kingdom calls to you - this trip was made just for you!